 This week we are looking at one of the most challenging areas for firms.
 Pricing.
 Fixed fees grow ever-popular, but the data to support them is often weak.
 Many firms simply make an estimate of hours and multiply that by their blended rate.
 In turn, because these fees have little foundation in data they can lead to write-offs, or they can prevent a firm from pricing in a competitive way.
 At Clocktimizer we believe that the introduction of fixed fees is a good thing.
 Not only for transparency but because it encourages better internal scrutiny of processes and costs for law firms.
 We take a deeper look at why and how your firms should tackle this essential area of analytics.

 The theoretical perspective on pricing

-According to Altman Weil’s 2018 report “95.8% of law firms expected increased price competition be a permanent trend.”
-The logical conclusion is that value based, and tailored pricing will become increasingly essential in order to win new clients or retain existing ones.
+According to Altman Weil’s 2018 report “95.8% of law firms expected increased price competition to be a permanent trend.”
+The logical conclusion is that value-based, and tailored pricing will become increasingly essential in order to win new clients or retain existing ones.
 The difficulty is in identifying what value really means to your clients.

 Everyone’s concept of value will vary.
 A single set strategy can work with a niche of clients, but a flexible one, based on data, works with many more.
 By truly understanding your internal processes, and then identifying where your firm can be flexible, you can ensure your pricing strategy works for as many clients as possible, in a sustainable way.
 But central to the success of this is data.